-Crisis governance and management - basics 6 75 English crisis management terminology A. Tratnik 6 60 Psychology in crisis management J. Krivec 6 75 Legal regulation of crisis management B. Vavtar 6 75 Information systems for crisis management G. Lenart 6 75 Human Resources and Crisis E. Jereb 8 75 Basic understanding of critical infrastructure T. Ivanuša 7 75 Decision–making in a crisis I. Podbregar 8 75 Geographic Information Systems (GIS) M. Urh 7 75
+Crisis governance and management - basics I. Podbregar 6 75 English crisis management terminology A. Tratnik 6 60 Psychology in crisis management M. Meško 6 75 Legal regulation of crisis management B. Vavtar 6 75 Information systems for crisis management G. Lenart 6 75 Human Resources and Crisis E. Jereb 8 75 Basic understanding of critical infrastructure T. Ivanuša 7 75 Decision–making in a crisis I. Podbregar 8 75 Geographic Information Systems (GIS) M. Urh 7 75

-Course unit Lecturer ECTS Contact hours Crisis governance and management at national and multicultural leve 8 75 Crisis management and response F. Ž. Županič 8 75 Crisis communication P. Šprajc 7 75 Uncertainty and stress management in crisis M. Ovsenik 7 75 Analytics A. Žnidaršič 6 75 Simulation and modelling A. Škraba 6 75 CBRNE dangers and CBRNE deterrence organization T. Ivanuša 6 75 Elective subject 1 6 75 Elective subject 2 6 75
+Course unit Lecturer ECTS Contact hours Crisis governance and management at national and multicultural leve i.
+Podbregar 8 75 Crisis management and response F. Ž. Županič 8 75 Crisis communication P. Šprajc 7 75 Uncertainty and stress management in crisis I. Podbregar 7 75 Analytics J. Jerebic 6 75 Simulation and modelling A. Škraba 6 75 CBRNE dangers and CBRNE deterrence organization T. Ivanuša 6 75 Elective subject 1 6 75 Elective subject 2 6 75

 Second Year - Elective subjects (student selects two of the following elective subjects):

 Subject Lecturer ECTS Contact hours Project Management T. Kern 6 75 Aviation safety and security management I. Podbregar 6 75 Basics of Information Security B. Markelj 6 75